-As a "Foreigner" who does not speak Hungarian, I would highly recommend taking a Hungarian with you to your nearest Digi office (i.e. the office at: Váci Út 35), even if the Digi staff speak English, simply because things get done better when a Hungarian is helping you.
+As a "Foreigner" who does not speak Hungarian, I would highly recommend taking a Hungarian with you to your nearest Digi office (i.e. the office at: Váci Út 35 in Budapest), even if the Digi staff speak English, simply because things get done better when a Hungarian is helping you.
 Hungarians to Hungarians, just like English to English, can interpret and translate better your requirements and circumstances.

 The Application Form is quite straight forward, to a Hungarian!, in that it only requires your personal details (Name, D.O.B, "Foreign" Address and Hungarian address), your Hungarian bank details and your signature.

-Inside the Digi TV, Broadband and Landline office in Budapest city centre
+The Digi TV, Broadband and Landline office in Szeged city centre

 Once the application form has been signed you will be given a connection date for your internet service and a 'switch on' date for your Cable TV.